Redundancy: 19 things you should know

 It may feel like a new world but research, becoming familiar with and embracing the different terms and methods is important.
 Such as the concept of social branding and different social media opportunities for self-promotion which are now part of today’s job search market.

-17. Stay disciplined with your time – start your job search and don’t get side-tracked
+17. Stay disciplined with your job search and don’t get side-tracked

 Gaining another job often can take time.
 It is important that you organise a routine to schedule your job searching activities, application writing, and networking into your day.